Sampling-Based Multi-Modal Multi-Robot Multi-Goal Path Planning

 Abstract

-In many industrial robotics applications, multiple robots are working in a shared workspace to complete a set of tasks as quickly as possible.
-Such settings can be treated as multi-modal multi-robot multi-goal path planning problems, where each robot has to reach an ordered sequence of goals.
-Existing approaches to this type of problem solve this using prioritization or assume synchronous completion of tasks, and are thus neither optimal nor complete.
-We formalize this problem as a single path planning problem and introduce a benchmark encompassing a diverse range of problem instances including scenarios with various robots, planning horizons, and collaborative tasks such as handovers.
+In many robotics applications, multiple robots are working in a shared workspace to complete a set of tasks as fast as possible.
+Such settings can be treated as multi-modal multi-robot multi-goal path planning problems, where each robot has to reach a set of goals.
+Existing approaches to this type of problem solve this using prioritization or assume synchronous task completion, and are thus neither optimal nor complete.
+We formalize this problem as a single centralized path planning problem and present planners that are probabilistically complete and asymptotically optimal.

 Multi Robot Multi Goal Motion Planning